chengr4/all-about-Database/README.md

 A: A database driver is a software component that enables a software application to communicate with DBMS and perform database operations.
 A database driver acts as an intermediary between the application and the DBMS, translating the API calls made by the application into a format that the DBMS can understand and execute.

 Eg. Oracle JDBC driver for Java, pq for Golang

+Q: How tow avoid dead lock?

+1. `FOR NO KEY UPDATE;`
+2. update data in a consistent order (eg small ID first)

 ## Cheat Sheet